Saidu Kumo: Background

 Kumo was made National secretary of the All Nigeria Peoples Party (ANPP).

 In 2007, he accepted a position as special advisor to President Umaru Yar'adua, who had been elected on the PDP platform.

 In February 2009, he was expelled from his Kumo centre ward in Akko local government of Gombe State, accused of anti-party activities and "connivance" with the ruling PDP.

 In February 2010, he described the exit of former military ruler Muhammadu Buhari from the party as "good riddance to bad rubbish".
 Buhari had been the party's presidential candidate in the 2003 and 2007 elections.

 He competed in the 26 April 2011, election for Governor of Gombe State, but was defeated by Ibrahim Hassan Dankwambo of the People's Democratic Party (PDP).

 Following the elections, he said "PDP in Gombe State and its allies – INEC, military personnel, police, NYSC members – connived to rig massively in Gombe State in almost all the 2,218 units during the past elections".

 Death

-Kumo died on 27 December 2020, from COVID-19 infection.
+Kumo died on 27 December 2020, from a COVID-19 infection.